hydrobeam/website/content/tech/emacs_setup.md

 | `<SPC> h v` | Describes a variable                             |

-`M-x` (`Alt x`) is a keybind you'll be running into very often.
+`M-x` (`Alt x`) is a keybinding you'll be running into very often.
 It lists every command you have access to.
-You can search to filter through the list, and you typically won't come close to using most of the commands in this list.
+You typically won't be using many of the commands in this list, but it's useful for learning more about what a package can do.
-But it's useful for learning more about what a package can do.
 For example, try searching for `projectile` to get an idea of the commands you have access to (sometimes without keybindings), such as `projectile-replace` for `find and replace` functionality.

 For describing/ learning more about commands (examples, docs etc...), try `<SPC> h k` and typing `<SPC> .` to learn more about the `find-file` function.
 Next, try looking at a description for the `doom-font` variable with `<SPC> h v`.